Ensomniacs/Ensomniacs/README.md

-- 👋 Hi, I’m Enso!
+- 👋 Hi, I’m Eli.
+I also go by Enso!
-- 👀 I’m interested in learning more about HMTL5, SCSS, and JavaScript.
+- 👀 I’m interested in learning more about UX Design and Research.
 Currently working towards a BA in Web Design & Development.
-- 🌱 I’m currently learning SCSS and User Experience (UX) Design.
+- 🌱 I’m currently learning how to create Streamelements Widgets for OBS.
 - 💞️ Send me a coffee & help support my work.
 - 📫 How to reach me: Enso@Enso.codes